christianhaitian/EmulationStation-fcamod/README.md

---no-splash                     don't show the splash screen --debug                         more logging, show console on Windows --scrape                        scrape using command line interface --windowed                      not fullscreen, should be used with --resolution --vsync [1/on or 0/off]         turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use in Mb before swapping.
+--no-splash                     don't show the splash screen --debug                         more logging, show console on Windows --scrape                        scrape using command line interface --windowed                      not fullscreen, may be used with --resolution --vsync [1/on or 0/off]         turn vsync on or off (default is on) --max-vram [size]               Max VRAM to use in Mb before swapping.
 0 for unlimited --force-kid             Force the UI mode to be Kid